 Eating & Drinking Late

 Sleep disorders are one of the most common reasons we suffer from sleep deprivation.
 Sleep apnea, night terrors, insomnia, and more can influence our sleep habits for days or even years at a time.
-If you suffer from a chronic sleep disorder that stops you from receiving a good night’s sleep, consider talking to your doctor to determine what you can do to get back to bed.
+If you suffer from a chronic sleep disorder that stops you from getting a good night’s sleep, consider talking to your doctor to determine what you can do to get back to bed.

-Healthy Habits to Develop When You’re Not Getting Enough Sleep
+Healthy Habits to Develop

 Follow a Sleep Schedule